SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 # Assumptions made for this coding challenge.

+- If a user tries to send an "alias" to the api on route "/api/v1/url-shortener/{alias}" which is not there I will do nothing but return back Alias not found.
+=> Its assumed a user will always add the alias before wanting to get that redirect.

+- Its assumed that every record of alias, full-url and short-url will be complete.
+=> Therefore if we get a record matching a given alias a full-url and short-url will be gettable for that record.

+- Its assumed that the shortUrl generated will always be "http://localhost:8080/{{alias}}, the fullUrl can be any url to redirect to.
+=> Therefore its always within the scope of the backend on port 8080.

+- Assuming that the fact "full-url" has https means that this can be any outside url including those implementing https.

+- Assuming delete will only ever return a 204 if successfull, and therefore only catching this with conditional if in Angular is suitable.

 I'm going to treat the feature expectations and requirements as their own iterations by feature branch with the following identifiers for ease of use and clarification.
 Usually I'd expect my feature requirements and expectations for a given sprint to come from a project management tool such as JIRA, and this document is intended to mimic this issue ticket style.

 ## Issue Tracker of Feature branches:
-The numbering is slightly arbitrary it just depends on what issues had come before, I've selected 001 onwards for documentation and additional (docker requirements),100 for frontend and 200 for backend.
+The numbering is slightly arbitrary it just depends on what issues had come before, I've selected 001 onwards for documentation and additional (docker requirements),100 for backend and 200 for frontend.

 ### FT-100-java-spring-initial-setup - merged 🚀
 As a java developer I want to have a basic program written in Java Spring and tested with JUnit for MVC usage, compiled and ready for coming iterations.